spierala/mini-rx-store/docs/docs/fs-select.md

 ## Memoized Selectors

 You can use memoized selectors also with the Feature Store...
-You only have to omit the feature name when using `createFeatureSelector`.
+You only have to omit the feature key when using `createFeatureSelector`.
 This is because the Feature Store is operating on a specific feature state already (the corresponding feature key has been provided in the constructor).